ingridbmason/Inventorying_Files/README.md

 The RAB.ipynb file sits aside a directory named "files" with sub-directories named "directory-a" "directory-b" directory-c".

-In a file system it would look like this in the file system:
+In a file system it would look like this:

 ![image](https://github.com/ingridbmason/Inventorying_Files/blob/master/inside_top_directory.png)